goldfinch-eng/mono/packages/docs/docs/reference/contracts/core/PoolTokens.md

 function withdrawPrincipal(uint256 tokenId, uint256 principalAmount) external virtual
 ```

-Decrement a token&#x27;s principal amount.
-This is different from &#x60;redeem&#x60;, which captures changes to
+Decrement a token's principal amount.
+This is different from `redeem`, which captures changes to
   principal and/or interest that occur when a loan is in progress.

+#### Parameters

 | Name | Type | Description |
 | ---- | ---- | ----------- |